39 - Aorta: Saccular aneurysm

 Size (H x W cm): 18 x 14

 The specimen shows a 7 cm saccular aneurysm in the descending aorta.
 It extends into the posterior mediastinum and is filled with laminated clot.
-An esophageal diverticulum (arrow in back view (A)) adheres to the floor of the aneurysm.
+An esophageal diverticulum (arrow in back view (top)) adheres to the floor of the aneurysm.

 Comment